Emperor Sutoku

 Emperor Sutoku (崇徳天皇, Sutoku-tennō) was the 75th emperor of Japan, according to the traditional order of succession.
+Along with Sugawara no Michizane and Taira no Masakado, he is known as one of the "Three Great Onryō of Japan".

-Sutoku's reign spanned the years from 1123 through 1142.
+Sutoku's reign in the late Heian period spanned 1123–1142.

 Genealogy

 Before his ascension to the Chrysanthemum Throne, his personal name (his imina) was Akihito (顕仁).
 Sutoku was the eldest son of Emperor Toba.
 Some old texts say he was instead the son of Toba's grandfather, Emperor Shirakawa.